Aditya130805/MonopolyDeal/README.md

 - Implemented displaying player cards, bank, and properties (2-player only)
 - Implemented card dragging and dropping onto the bank, properties, and action pile
 - Implemented bank and property area additions
-- Implemented pass go action
+- Implemented pass go, it's your birthday, debt collector, and rent actions

 ### Complete: